-- 1. Build an artificial reef in sandy habitat that is: - Low-relief with a topography and depth similar to the San Onofre kelp forest - · Located near SONGS, but outside the influence of its discharge - 2.
+- 1. Build an artificial reef in sandy habitat that is: - Low-relief with topography & depth similar to the San Onofre kelp forest - · Located near SONGS, but outside the influence of its discharge - 2.
 Build the artificial reef in two phases: - a small (22 acre) short-term (5 y) experimental phase to test different reef materials and designs - A large (> 150 acres) long-term (>30 y) mitigation phase to replace the kelp forest resources lost at San Onofre - 3.
 Measure the success of the artificial reef using performance standards developed to ensure the that project objective is met - 4.
 Impose corrective measures to remediate the artificial reef if it fails to meet the performance standards - 5.
 End project oversight after mitigation requirement is met

-- This map provides a general overview of the project site and shows the locations of the artificial reef - Wheeler North Reef was constructed in 2 phases - Construction of Phase 1 was completed in October 1999 and consisted of 56 modules that tested different bottom coverages of quarry rock and rubble concrete - Information obtained from the 5 year Phase 1 period was used to guide the design of the Phase 2 - Phase 2 was completed in September 2008 and consisted of 18 polygons of low relief quarry rock which totaled 152 acres - The Phase 1 and Phase 2 reefs combined constitute the 176-acre Wheeler North Reef - Data were collected during annual monitoring surveys to judge the performance of the Wheeler North Reef in meeting its mitigation objective, which is to compensate for kelp forest resources lost due to the operation of SONGS
+- This map provides a general overview of the project site and shows the locations of the artificial reef - · Wheeler North Reef is being constructed in multiple phases - Construction of Phase 1 was completed in October 1999 and consisted of 56 modules that tested different bottom coverages of quarry rock and rubble concrete - Information obtained from the 5-year Phase 1 period was used to guide the design of the Phase 2 - Phase 2 was completed in September 2008 and consisted of 18 polygons of low relief quarry rock which totaled 152 acres - The Phase 1 and Phase 2 reefs combined constitute the 176-acre Wheeler North Reef

-Annual monitoring done to evaluate the performance standards established for Wheeler North Reef
+Annual monitoring to evaluate the performance of Wheeler North Reef began in 2009